 Day 7 - Phnom Penh - city tour

 Day tour of some of the sites of Cambodia’s fascinating capital city: the infamous Killing Fields site and the highly moving Khmer Rouge Genocide Museum at Tuol Sleng help to explain the country’s recent tragic history.
-The picturesque Royal Palace and Silver Pagoda provide plenty of photo opportunities whilst the Russian Market offers some ‘retail therapy’ and a chance for a local style lunch.
+The picturesque Royal Palace and Silver Pagoda provide photo opp’s whilst the Russian Market offers some ‘retail therapy’ and a local style lunch.

 Overnight: Phnom Penh Transport: Minibus, Walk, Meals: B, L, D,

 Day 8 - Siem Reap - up country to Angkor

 Travel through Cambodia’s scenic countryside to the provincial town of Siem Reap in Western Cambodia – our base for the next few days while we visit the nearby Angkor temples.
 Stops on the way include the famous ‘spider village’ of Skuon, (tasting not compulsory), a rarely visited 10th-century temple and lunch by a scenic lake.
 A dusk visit to the atmospheric ruins of Banteay Kdei Temple completes our day.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, L, D,

 Day 9 - Siem Reap - dawn at Angkor Wat